cole-h06/verity-research/mcp/README.md

 The current implementation focuses on e-commerce product specifications as a real-world testing ground but the interface itself is domain agnostic.

-Current dataset:
-e-commerce product specifications.

 Long-term goal:
-build trust infrastructure for how AI systems evaluate information.
+build trust infrastructure for how AI systems evaluate and verify information.

 Example tools: